isabella232/customer-success.en/help/customer-success/customer-intelligence-with-virtual-analyst.md

 In this article we'll start by discussing the importance of leveraging artificial intelligence and machine learning (AI/ML).
 Next we'll review benefits and real-world success stories from global customers using Virtual Analyst and Segment IQ to detect anomalies, avoid outliers, and maximize ROI.

-## The Value of Artificial Intelligence
+## The value of artificial intelligence

 Perhaps you recall the time chess champion Garry Kasparov was defeated by IBM's Deep Blue.
 Experts were convinced a machine could not possibly beat human decision making and judgment in a game as complex as chess.
 Yet, it was done and this was key to a fundamental shift in business strategy and technological innovation as the power of artificial intelligence was unearthed.